Data Reshape

 Notes

 - In Long to Wide, duplicate combinations of ID columns and variable column cause an error.
-Add more ID columns to uniquely identify each row
+To resolve duplicates, aggregate the data in SQL Editor beforehand, or add columns to ID Columns that uniquely identify each row

 - In Long to Wide, missing combinations result in null values